osgi/osgi.enroute.site/_source/_qs/200-workspace.md

 ## The Workspace

 A workspace is a directory that has a specific layout so that bnd(tools) knows how to treat your projects.
 Since we will work in Eclipse we actually have 2 workspaces.
-The Eclipse workspace is a directory where Eclipse keeps its metadata and we keep that separated from the bnd(tools) workspace.
+The Eclipse workspace is a directory where Eclipse keeps its metadata (a standard Eclipse workspace).
+We keep that separated from the bnd(tools) workspace which is a standard git repository, though we won't call it that.
+You'll see why soon.

-Since a bnd workspace for enRoute has some specific setup, we clone the workspace from a Github project, [osgi/workspace](https://github.com/osgi/workspace).
+Since a bnd(tools) workspace for enRoute has some specific setup, we clone the workspace from a Github project, [osgi/workspace](https://github.com/osgi/workspace).

 So start an Eclipse Luna session and select a workspace.
 For our tutorials in OSGi enRoute we use the com.acme.prime workspace name, which is also the directory name.
 Let's place this test workspace in our home directory at `~/eclipse/com.acme.prime`.